-Onions are one of the most indispensable foods in your kitchen, as they can be cooked and eaten in practically any way possible and help flavor any dish.
+Onions are one of the most indispensable foods in your kitchen.
+After all, you can cook and eat them so many ways in so many different dishes.
 Plus, the nutritional properties and benefits of onions make them one of the most highly recommended foods.

-- Essential oils are responsible for the majority of onions’ beneficial properties (which we’ll talk about more below).
-They’re also the reason for the annoying crying that happens when you peel or cut onions.
+- Essential oils are responsible for the majority of onions’ beneficial properties.
+They’re also the reason for the crying that happens when you peel or cut onions.

-- Many different minerals and trace elements, such as potassium, magnesium, phosphorus, calcium, sodium, and sulphur, among others.
+- Various minerals and trace elements, such as potassium, magnesium, phosphorus, calcium, sodium, and sulphur, among others.

 - Essential amino acids.